 - table_name - name of the table found

-- One row: represents a table
+- One row: represents one table

 - Scope of rows: all found tables

-- Ordered by: schema name, table name
+- Ordered by: database (schema) name, table name